csabagyarmati/LocalizableJSON/README.md

 ## Generation strategy

-Localized.json generated from the source code, based on localization related functions.
-Check the following source code to unerstand it.
+Localizable.json generated from the source code, based on localization related functions.
+Check the following source code to understand it.
 ```swift
 // When using standard localization method